 The topmost control is a button labeled "+4"; this button allows you to select the nominal level for this analog input.
-Since the button currently reads "+4," it is ready to accept a +4 dB signal.
-Click the button to change this input to -10 mode.
+Since the button currently reads "+4," it is ready to accept a +4 dBu signal.
+Click the button to change this input to -10 dBV mode.
 This button will affect the level of what you record as well as the monitor level.
-Mona does not include the "nominal level"